otrv4/otrv4/otrv4.md

 Type 0: Padding
   The value may be an arbitrary amount of data.
 This data should be ignored.
   This type can be used to disguise the length of a plaintext message.
+  XSalsa20, the algorith used for encryption of the message, is a stream cipher and so no padding is required.
+If you want to do message padding (to disguise the length of your message), use this TLV.

 Type 1: Disconnected
   Closes the connection.